isomerpages/nlb-discovereads/_diy-resources/Singapore Storytellers/Episode 2: School's Cool.md

 **Singapore Infopedia**<br>
 [First Road Courtesy Campaign](https://eresources.nlb.gov.sg/infopedia/articles/SIP_2014-09-22_112715.html) <br>
 by Lim Tin Seng <br>
 The Road Courtesy Campaign was launched by then Deputy Prime Minister Toh Chin Chye on 10 September 1966.
 It was the first national campaign to instil a greater awareness of road safety.
 It marked the start of a sustained effort in Singapore to bring down the number of road accidents and improve civility on the roads.
-R

 **<u>Oral history interviews</u>**

 [Oral History Interview with Vivien Goh](https://www.nas.gov.sg/archivesonline/oral_history_interviews/interview/002939) <br>
 Accession Number: 002939
 Ms Vivien Goh talks about her school life and recess time at the Methodist Girls' School.
 She also describes the games that were played during recess.
-To listen to the interview, head on to reel/disc [2](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/b577e33e-1160-11e3-83d5-0050568939ad?keywords=002939+%C2%A0tuckshop&keywords-type=all)
+To listen to the interview, head on to reel/disc [2](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/b577e33e-1160-11e3-83d5-0050568939ad?keywords=002939+%C2%A0tuckshop&keywords-type=all).

 [Oral History Interviewee: LIM, Carmee (Mrs)](https://www.nas.gov.sg/archivesonline/oral_history_interviews/interview/002590) <br>
 Accession Number:  002590